dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-32-level-33.md

 ### Solution

-As soon as well login into this level we notice that we not in a bash shell instead we in a shell called as "uppercase shell"
+As soon as we login into this level we notice that we are not in a bash shell instead we are in a shell called "uppercase shell"

 ![Uppercase Shell|240](images/bandit-32-33/uppercase-shell.png)

-When we try to run any command we see that the command is getting converted to uppercase and so we get error saying "Command not found"
+When we try to run any command we see that the command is getting converted to uppercase and so we get an error saying "Command not found"

-What we need to understand here is that this shell that we see is nothing but an binary file that takes whatever we enter convert it into uppercase and then have bash/sh shell execute the command.
+What we need to understand here is that this shell that we see is nothing but a binary file that takes whatever we enter converts it into uppercase and then has the bash/sh shell execute the command.

 ```
 sh -c "<user-input>"
 ```

 Another thing that we should know about is the variable "$0".
 This variable holds the name of the file/ script that is being executed.
-Lets have a look at this using an example.
+Let us have a look at this using an example.

 ![Shell Name Variable|160](images/bandit-32-33/shell-name.png)